a-tabaza/genai_interview_questions/README.md

 _Note:_ I am trying to keep the answers I write myself to a minumum, since I am in no way or form an authoritative source on this topic.
 I will be providing references to the best of my ability.

+I also plan to expand this in Generative AI in general.

 ## Preamble
 If you've reached the stage where you're interviewing for Generative AI roles, this will help you a lot.